gnello/webhook-manager/README.md

 - Go to the settings of your repository
 - Click on "Webhooks" under "Workflow"
 - Click on "Add webhook"
-- Enter the url of WebHookManagers configured on your server (es. https://mysite.com/webhooks)
+- Enter the url of WebhookManagers configured on your server (es. https://mysite.com/webhooks)
 - Set the triggers
 - Save!